DeckofAdventures/TheGame/docs/src/1_Mechanics/06_Bestiary.md

 #### Passive

 - **Momentum**: Passive.
-As part of your movement, you attempt to move a character who is within 1 space of you.
+As part of your movement, you attempt to move a character who is within 1 space of you..
 If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
-On fail, target(s) be moved to 1 space of attacker's end position.
+On fail, target(s) are moved to 1 space of attacker's end position.

 #### Major

 - **Attack, Weapon**: Major.
 You make a check to attack an Enemy.
-This may be performed while under the effects of another Power
+This may be performed while under the effects of another Power.

 ## Poison Plant